hervegirod/voskjavafork/README.md

 * Fbank support
 * Improved rescoring accuracy

+## 0.3.32.2
+* Get the last MAC OS X version of the native libraries

 # Models
 Ready-to-use vosk models are available at https://alphacephei.com/vosk/models.
 The default model directory only contains the simple vosk-model-small-en-us-0.15 model.
 You should use the model best suited to your needs.